By Humana People to People India Posted on Wed 27 Apr 2011, over 13 years ago

 I think your experience will be valuable for many other small, new organizations.
 There is an enormous need for people like you to be able to access info on how to facilitate long lasting water projects in almost a do-it-yourself formula.
 This will spread to communities and allow projects to start springing up organically.

-By Blue Heart Charity Posted on Wed 13 Apr 2011, about 13 years ago
+By Blue Heart Charity Posted on Wed 13 Apr 2011, over 13 years ago

 Thanks Mark,